-If the Accreditation Committee to revoke accreditation of a program it must give written notice of the decision to the education provider and include the reasons for the decision and outline how the education provider may apply for an internal review of the decision.
+If the Accreditation Committee decides to revoke accreditation of a program it must give written notice of the decision to the education provider including the reasons for the decision and outlining how the education provider may apply for an internal review of the decision.
 The processes for internal review are described in a separate document.

-10. Process for complaints about medical radiation practice medicine programs and education providers
+14. Process for complaints about medical radiation practice medicine programs and education providers